 - Secret Passages

-As always, Restoration Games includes a new double sided map in this full sized version of the game.
+As always, Restoration Games includes a new double sided map in this full sized version of the game (editor’s note: apparently not for the small box Bruce Lee expansion, though we do not have that one yet to verify).
 On one side of the map is the famed house where Sherlock Holmes resided.
 (I’ll let you guess the name and number).

 Included on the map are little key symbols, which represent a system of secret passages.
 Any of the fighters (minis or plokens) can quickly move across the map by slipping through the passages.